dy1z/docs/content/docs/transformers/code-cleanup.md

 ## purgeCSS

-When not developing locally, [postcss-purgecss](https://github.com/FullHuman/postcss-purgecss) is used to do a first pass over the compiled Tailwind CSS - this happens before CSS is injected into the HTML, so that tools like the Juice inliner or `email-comb` receive as little code to process as possible.
+When not developing [locally](/docs/environments/#local), [PurgeCSS](https://github.com/FullHuman/purgecss) is used to do a first pass over the compiled Tailwind CSS - this happens before CSS is injected into the HTML, so that tools like the Juice inliner or `email-comb` receive as little code to process as possible.

 However, it can sometimes happen that it purges classes that you actually need - for example, if you have dynamic classes that you reference in HTML like this: